-While living on the East Side of Manhattan for my first two years in New York, Mike and I often visited the Midnight Express Diner (you might know this restaurant from Odd Mom Out).
+While living on the East Side of Manhattan for my first two years in New York, my husband Mike and I often visited the Midnight Express Diner (you might know this restaurant from Odd Mom Out).
 It was a five or six-minute walk from our apartment, so we’d wander over on the weekends for breakfast.
 I haven’t been back to Midnight Express since we moved to the Upper West Side.
 It’s funny how, in New York, we find our neighborhood spots and remain incredibly loyal while we live nearby.
 But after we move, we rarely, if ever, return to those haunts.

 I worked in Midtown East for more than three years, so had my go-to diners there too.
 Despite its slow service, Moonstruck at 58th and Second was always a solid choice.
 I’d get the chicken souvlaki, and it came with fries and a Greek salad.
 Like most New York City diners, Moonstruck serves a heaping plate of food, so much that I barely had time to clean my plate on a one-hour lunch.
 Often, a doggy bag was in hand on my way out the door and back to work at 58th and Third.
 Fries for an afternoon snack?
 Sure.

 On a warm sunny, day, I loved walking around Midtown East.
-Some days, I’d walk up Lexington to Burger Heaven at 62nd Street.
+Some days, I’d march up Lexington to Burger Heaven at 62nd Street.
 I’d sit at the counter, usually alone, and Bobby would wait on me.
 His big, brown eyes beamed, and he’d smile at me while he wiped the counter.
 Then he’d say in his West Indian accent, “Water, my friend?
 With extra lemon?”
 Every time.

 Bobby knew the food I’d order too.
 Sometimes, I chose a spinach and mushroom omelet without toast.
 Other times it was the grilled open-faced pita with fresh mozzarella and tomato.
 He remembered every detail.
 Each day at the counter I sat amongst his regular customers, most of whom lived in the neighborhood – until one day, I realized that I had become a regular myself.

 Recently, I was in the area and had time to have lunch.
 I walked into Burger Heaven at 62nd and Lexington, and asked the woman behind the counter, “Where’s Bobby?
 Does he still work here?”
-She said that he’d been promoted and was now the manager of Cool Mess, the ice cream parlor upstairs (also owned by Burger Heaven).
+She said he’d been promoted and was now the manager of Cool Mess, the ice cream parlor upstairs (also owned by Burger Heaven).
 I was disappointed.
 Doesn’t anything stay the same in this town?
 Nostalgia had somehow crept back in and hit me once again – I expected every detail to be as it was seven years earlier.
 She encouraged me to go upstairs.
 Besides ice cream, Cool Mess serves the full Burger Heaven menu.
 I took her advice.

 I climbed a flight and walked into a whimsical, colorful albeit shiny, new space that felt like the antithesis of a diner.
 I told one of the young gals scooping ice cream that I was there to see Bobby.
 Minutes later, he appeared and walked toward me with that gleaming smile of his.
 He remembered, and hugged me!
 We chatted for a moment, and he encouraged me to have a seat and order lunch, then said, “What can I get you to drink, my friend….water, with extra lemon?”
 I smiled and shook my head, yes.
 Then I thought to myself, some things never change.